 7. Kills Bacteria and Fungi

-8. Improves Immune System
+8. Boosts Immune System

 The powerful compounds found in olive leaves destroy invading organisms and don’t allow viruses to replicate and cause an infection.
 In fact, the olive leaf is so beneficial to our health that treatment with olive leaf extracts reversed many HIV-1 infection-associated changes in a study done at the New York University School of Medicine.